UNITED STATES CRIME

 LEARN MORE ABOUT FLORIDA CRIME

 The top 10 most common crimes charged in Florida are drug offenses, theft, assault, driving under the influence (DUI), aggravated assault, liquor law violations, burglary, fraud, robbery, and vandalism.
-If you have been charged with any of these crimes or any other let the experienced criminal defense John C. Murphy fight for you.
+If you have been charged with any of these crimes or any other let the experienced criminal defense Murphy's Law Offices will fight for you.